DL1XY/vintage-soundchip-collection/SN76489/README.md

 - Tandy 1000
 - Sega SG-1000

-Clones where integrated in the vedio display processor of
+Clones where integrated in the video display processor of

 - Sega Master System/Game Gear/Genesis